 Tak Wong ('13) and Spence Aiello ('13) worked with Survey Monkey to analyze the customer conversions.
 They extracted over half a million records to study the conversion rates of users from basic to paid accounts using SQL & R, and developed regression models and applied chi-square tests to predict an increase in conversion.
 This result was used to target the sending of impressions to basic account users.

 Students work from 10 to 15 hours a week for a company throughout their program (actually, 10 of their 12 months).
 Students can work as paid interns on your payroll or via a mutual NDA and data analysis agreement between your company and USF.
 A faculty member on our side typically acts as project lead with the students doing the work.
 We need someone in the client company that acts as a champion of the project, providing answers to questions, data, and so on.
 We usually work on a granularity of one semester but students have often continued with the same company through multiple semesters.

 The first step is to discuss possible projects from your organization and how they might fit with the goals of the MSAN program.
-Professor Dixon can provide additional information and answer any questions:
+Professors Dixon and Intrevado can provide additional information and answer any questions:

 Professor Matthew Dixon

 Analytics Practicum Director